Packing six T-joins in plane graphs: Discharging phase

-If $f$ is adjacent to a single trigon and at most two bigons, it sends out at most two units of charge (Rule RT applies once, Rule RB at most twice).
-If $f$ is adjacent to a single trigon and three bigons, then Rule RMd applies once (note that $f$ is dangerous) and Rule RB three times.
-Again, $f$ sends out at most two units of charge.
-Finally, $f$ cannot be adjacent to a single trigon and four bigons by Lemma~\ref{lm-5-face-5-multi}.
-In all these case, $f$ sends out at most two units of charge and its final amount of charge is non-negative.
+It remains to analyze the case that $f$ is adjacent to at most one trigon.
+If $f$ is adjacent to a single trigon, then it is adjacent to at most two bigons by Lemma~\ref{lm-5-face-trigon2}.
+Consequently, Rule RT applies once and Rule RB applies at most twice.
+If $f$ is adjacent to no trigons, then it is adjacent to at most four bigons by Lemma~\ref{lm-5-face-multi} and Rule RB applies at most four times.
+In all the cases, $f$ sends out at most two units of charge and its final amount of charge is non-negative. \end{proof}

+It remains to analyze the final charge of $\ge 6$-faces.
+We distinguish three cases based on how big the considered face is.

+\begin{lemma} In a minimal counterexample, the amount of final charge of every $\le 2$-big $\ge 6$-face $f$ is non-negative. \end{lemma}

-If $f$ is adjacent to no trigon and at most four bigons, $f$ sends out at most two units of charge in total by Rule RB.
-On the other hand, if $f$ is adjacent to five bigons, Lemma~\ref{lm-5-face-5-multi} yields that Rule RB5 will apply to each of the adjacent bigons and $f$ sends out no charge.
-Again, the final amount of charge of $f$ is non-negative. \end{proof}
+\begin{proof} Let $\ell\ge 6$ be the size of $f$.
+Since $f$ is $\le 2$-big, it can send out charge only by Rules RT and RB.
+If $f$ is adjacent to no trigon, then $f$ sends out at most $\ell/2$ units of charge.
+Since the initial amount of charge of $f$ is $\ell-3\ge\ell/2$ (recall $\ell\ge 6$), the final charge of $f$ is non-negative.

+In the rest, we assume that $f$ is adjacent to a trigon.
+Lemma~\ref{lm-face-trigon} implies that $f$ is adjacent to at most $\ell-1$ multigons.
+Moreover, no two trigons are $f$-incident by Lemma~\ref{lm-multigon}.
+Hence, Rule RT applies at most $\lfloor\ell/2\rfloor$ times and Rules RT and RB together apply at most $\ell-1$ times.
+Consequently, $f$ sends out at most